TannerMyers/distichus-population-genomics/README.md

 	myqsub -N denovomap3all -n -d /scratch/phyletica/distichus/scripts/ --ppn 10 --mem 20gb --time 200:00:00 <<< "./run_denovomap.sh 3"

-Running stacks pipeline manually:
+- Running stacks pipeline manually:

-myqsub -N stacks-pipelineM4n3 -n -d /scratch/phyletica/distichus/scripts/ --ppn 16 --mem 40gb --time 800:00:00 <<< "./run_stacks_pipeline.sh 4 3"
+	myqsub -N stacks-pipelineM4n3 -n -d /scratch/phyletica/distichus/scripts/ --ppn 16 --mem 40gb --time 800:00:00 <<< "./run_stacks_pipeline.sh \**insert command line arguments here*\*"

+	- Memory and time requested should vary. `populations` for the total number of individuals in our dataset needs a lot of memory.

+	- `Stacks` components included in `run_stacks_pipeline.sh`:

+		- `ustacks`
+		- `cstacks`
+		- `sstacks`
+		- `tsv2bam`
+		- `gstacks`
+		- `bwa mem` to align the consensus catalog loci ('catalog.fa.gz') to the *Anolis carolinensis* reference genome
+		- `stacks-integrate-alignments`
+		- `populations`

+	**Making Reference Genome database:**

+	I downloaded the reference genome for *A. carolinensis* from the Ensembl database with the following line of code:
+`rsync -av rsync://ftp.ensembl.org/ensembl/pub/release-101/fasta/anolis_carolinensis/dna/ .`
+Check for potential file corruption:

+	`sum * > sum.files.txt`

+	`diff sum.files.txt CHECKSUMS`

+	I used `bwa index` to create a reference genome database:

+	Run script `bwa_index.sh` to submit below command as job to Hopper `bwa index -p bwa/anocar $genome_fa &> bwa/bwa_index.oe`

+	I aligned the consensus sequence of the catalog loci to the *A. carolinensis* reference I had indexed with `bwa mem` in the `run_stacks_pipeline.sh` script and integrated alignment information with the `Stacks` component `stacks-integrate-alignments`.

+## Filter individuals:

 **Run Stacks on individual populations:**

 Following the protocol of Cerca et al. (2021), I ran Stacks on individual groups to generate vcf files that could then be inspected for missing data to identify "bad apples".
 I generated seven population maps for distichoid anoles, one for each of the following lineages or group of lineages:

-* All *brevirostris* species group members
+* *brevirostris*
 * All Bahamian *subspecies* of *A. distichus*
 * *A. distichus* subspecies endemic to the Tiburon penninsula plus *A. d. dominicensis* 3 (Geneva et al. (2015))
+* *A. d. dominicensis* 1
+* *A. d. dominicensis* 2
-* All other lineages recognized as *A. d. dominicensis*
+* *A. d. dominicensis* 4
+* *A. d. ignigularis*
+* *A. d. properus*
-* *A. d. ignigularis*, *A. d. properus*, and *A. d. sejunctus*
+* *A. d. sejunctus*
-* *A. d. ravitergum* and *A. altavelensis*
+* *A. d. ravitergum*
 * *A. d. favillarum*

-Some lineages were lumped together due to the small number of individuals in our sample pool.
+* Individuals from localities intermediate between *A. d. dominicensis* 1 and *A. d. dominicensis* 2, *A. d. ravitergum* and *A. d. ignigularis*, and *A. d. ignigularis* and *A. d. properus*.

 Stacks files are output to the **stacks.denovo/population-stacks.denovo/*/** directories

-**Making Reference Genome database:**

-I downloaded the reference genome for *A. carolinensis* from the Ensembl database with the following line of code:
-`rsync -av rsync://ftp.ensembl.org/ensembl/pub/release-101/fasta/anolis_carolinensis/dna/ .`
-Check for potential file corruption:

-`sum * > sum.files.txt`

-`diff sum.files.txt CHECKSUMS`

-Following Rochette & Catchen (2017), I used `bwa index` to create a reference genome database:

-Run script `bwa_index.sh` to submit below command as job to Hopper
-	`bwa index -p bwa/anocar $genome_fa &> bwa/bwa_index.oe`

-Once Stacks completed running, I aligned the consensus sequence of the catalog loci to the *A. carolinensis* reference I had indexed.
+Run `individual-missing-data-assessment.sh` to loop through directories to run vcftools with the flag `--missing-indv` on the variant call format file "populations.snps.vcf" produced by `populations`, outputting the missing data information to a "bad_apples" file.

+I excluded individuals if they exceeded the average percent missing data for their population, unless their percentage of missing data was less than the dataset average of missing data.

 **References:**